chayizhan/MyWxProject/README.md

 # MyWxProject
-well,this is a mini programs
+this is a mini programs,you can learn painting here